npenkov/gcqlsh/internal/action/README_TESTS.md

 ### Container Startup Timeouts
 If Cassandra takes too long to start:
 1. Increase timeout: `-timeout 20m`
-2. Check Docker resources (CPU/Memory)
+2. Check Docker resources (CPU/Memory) in Docker Desktop settings
 3. Check Docker logs: `docker logs <container-id>`
+4. Wait for healthcheck: The docker-compose setup includes a healthcheck

 ### Port Conflicts
 If port 9042 is already in use:
-- The tests use Docker's automatic port mapping
+- The docker-compose setup exposes 9042, so stop any running Cassandra instances
 - Check for other Cassandra instances: `docker ps`
+- Stop conflicting containers: `docker stop <container-id>`

 ## Continuous Integration